tmtsoftware/osw-examples/lscs-example/docs/src/main/index.md

 the [TMT GitHub site](https://github.com/tmtsoftware/osw-examples/tree/master/lscs-example).
 This project was created to research and demonstrate potential issues around the M1CS subsystem.

-In the M1CS design, there is an CSW Assembly/HCD that accepts commands that are then passed to one or more mirror segments.
+In the M1CS design, there is a CSW Assembly/HCD that accepts commands that are then passed to one or more mirror segments.
 Each of the 492 segments includes a Lower Segment Control System, which is running on a specialized processor running compiled C-code.
 The M1CS group has defined a socket-based protocol for the LSCS, based on a JPL library, that wraps String-based commands.